 Thanks to Panda (we’re up to version 2.2, in case you were wondering), that business model has been pretty well slapped out of existence.
 So far, there doesn’t seem to be any way around it.
 Which is good.
 Because that was the point of Panda.

 Google’s main mission always has been to index the web and drive searchers to the most relevant content for their queries.
 Granted, some content farms did an excellent job of providing answers, but they did an inexcusably rotten job of providing valuable, unique, visitor-oriented, high quality content.

 They weren’t called “content farms” for nothing.
-They were producing and propagating content at unprecedented rates.
-They weren’t focusing on creating unique content that people would care about.
-They were more focused on mass production for the purpose of scamming search engines into believing they deserved to be No. 1 in the SERPs.
+These “content farms” were producing and propagating content at unprecedented rates.
+Additionally, they weren’t focusing on creating unique content that people would care about.
+Content farms were more focused on mass production for the purpose of scamming search engines into site crawling them.
+They convinced search engines into believing they deserved to be No. 1 in the SERPs.

-Ultimately, Panda is a great example of a search engine filtering its index for great content.
+Ultimately, Panda is a great example of a search engine that site crawls for great content.
 And for those with lots of duplicate content, scraped or scraped and mashed content, it’s a massive hurdle to clear in order to rank well.
 The trick to this hurdle is … (GASP!
 SHOCK!) … writing unique, compelling, enjoyable and informative content and not stuffing your site with advertising.
 If you aren’t a low value website, don’t look like one!

 Thanks for taking the time to read this.
 I hope you got something out of it all.
 As always, if you have any questions, please leave a comment below.